 If negotiating offshore rocks, reefs plus surge channels, river and bay mouths, knowing how to not only surf but read the water to get around obstructions will make or break your day.

-Surfing 14′ and Unlimited Length Boards
+Surfing 14′ and Unlimited Length Boards:

 Learning how to surf a loaded touring board 14′ and longer length will open up a lot of doors for new places you can go.
 Boards of those lengths not only carry more gear, they also go faster so you can travel further distances easier.

-I have custom 17′ and 18′ boards that also surf ok.
+I used to have have custom 17′ and 18′ boards that also surf ok.
 Being so long, there’s no fancy turns on a wave, just long curves.
 But with planning each ride, I can get longer rides from the outside then plan my slow down and turn a round knowing it’s going to take longer.
 If practicing on a surf break with others around, pay attention to your path down waves in case another surfer gets in the way, big boards are hard to stop once you are gliding.

 14′ and Unlimited Length inflatable boards do surf with some practice.
 They have a lot of buoyancy and may get pushed around in wind, and with vertical rails, you can’t do much carving.
 But getting on the tail will turn the board.
 I add a quick cross bow rudder (nose rudder) to turn the nose if it gets locked in while firing down a wave face.

-Learn to Downwind Surf
+Learn to Downwind Surf:

 Downwinding is key skill in knowing how to paddle in open water, offshore and in wind.
 And it’s super fun to ride wind swell which will also allow you to cover longer distance easier.